Chen Shih-chung

-Chen Shih-chung (陳時中 (Chʻên2 Shih2-chung1, Chén Shízhōng, Tân Sî-tiong); born December 1952) is a Taiwanese politician.
-He served as Minister of Health and Welfare from 2017 to 2022, gaining wide recognition in 2020 as the public face of Taiwan's COVID-19 efforts.
-He was the Democratic Progressive Party candidate for Taipei Mayor in the 2022 election.
+Chen Shih-chung (陳時中 (Chén Shízhōng); born December 27, 1952) is a Taiwanese dental surgeon and politician.
+He served as the head of the Ministry of Health and Welfare from 2017 to 2022.
+During the COVID-19 pandemic, he gained widespread recognition as the leading authority on the COVID-19 pandemic in Taiwan.
+A member of the Democratic Progressive Party (DPP), he was the party's nominee to be the mayor of Taipei during the 2022 local elections, but lost to Chiang Wan-an.

-Education
+Early life and education

+Chen was born in Taipei, Taiwan, on December 27, 1952.
+On his father's side, he was descended from a prominent academic family in Kaohsiung.
+One of his aunts, Sun Chen-ching (孫陳錦), was a centenarian who worked as designer for Nippon Light Metal.
+His father, Chen Chi-yen (陳棋炎), was a professor of civil law at National Taiwan University who was educated in Japan.
+During the White Terror, Chi-yen was a minor political dissident in Taiwan.

-After graduating from Taipei Municipal Chien Kuo High School, Chen studied dentistry at Taipei Medical University from 1971 to 1977 and earned his dental degree.
+In 1968, Chen began attending Taipei Municipal Chien Kuo High School.
+After graduation, he enrolled at Taipei Medical University in 1971 to study dentistry and earned his Doctor of Dental Surgery (D.D.S.) in 1977.

 Early career

 Chen became the director of Taipei City Dentists Association in 1987 and stayed in the position until he was promoted to executive director in 1991.
 In 1993–1995, he was the president of the association.
 In 1995–1999, he was the president of Taiwan Dental Association and in 1995-2005 executive director and CEO of the association.

 Political career

 In 1995–1996, he was the commissioner of the medical review committee of the Health Department of Taipei City Government.
-In 1993-1998 and 1999–2000, he was the commissioner of the dentist advisory committee of the Department of Health.
+In 1993–1998 and 1999–2000, he was the commissioner of the dentist advisory committee of the Department of Health.
 In 1996-1999 and 2005–2006, he was the commissioner of the national health insurance supervisory committee of the department.
 At the same time (1996-2008), he was also the commissioner of the national health insurance medical expenditure negotiation committee of the department.